openwebdocs/owd-website/content/posts/vinyl.md

 tags: ["announcements"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "Open Web Docs is thrilled to announce that Queen Vinyl Da.i’gyu-Kazotetsu has joined the team as a contractor to help maintain compatibility data at the BCD project."
 ---

 Open Web Docs is thrilled to announce that [Queen Vinyl Da.i’gyu-Kazotetsu](https://github.com/queengooborg) has joined the team as a contractor to help maintain compatibility data at the [BCD project](https://github.com/mdn/browser-compat-data/).